Bank4All/Bank4All/README.md

   <h3 align="center">Investment and Monetary fund by vote ( IMFBV )</h3>

   <p align="center">
-    AVMF, is a project that will decentralised all task required to run a fund activity, stamp of an claimed operation officer, a legal custody officer for endorsing the risk, a fraud agent and regulatory reporter and clearer controler, etc..
+    FMIPV, is a project that will decentralised all task required to run a fund activity, stamp of an claimed operation officer, a legal custody officer for endorsing the risk, a fraud agent and regulatory reporter and clearer controler, etc..
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>